sal55/langs/mycompilers.md

 I mentioned in a recent thread I made that I did not regard this as a priority.
 The targets I've used over the years have probably gotten 1000 times faster or more.
 But even the best optimisation would only give a one-off speed-up of 2 times, for a typical program of mine.

-(It depends on the actual program, even the actual processor, as they all have different characteristics.)
+(It depends on the actual program, even the actual processor model, as they all have different characteristics.)

 Against that is the cost.
-So it's more of an annoyance that on the same hardware, my language plus my compiler will disadvantaged when compared with other products that have the benefit of a fully optimised build.
+So it's more of an annoyance that on the same hardware, my language plus my compiler will be disadvantaged when compared with other products that have the benefit of a fully optimised build.

-Still I will look at the issue again shortly, to the minimise the difference.
+Still, I will look at the issue again shortly, to the minimise the difference.
 But I'm still not going to have as effective an optimiser as top end products.
 Not unless I reinstate a C target (and compromise my language to make it work).

 Instead, I concentrate on language design: making it easier to generate efficient code, because the features make it clear what is being attempted.
 For example: